-- Buy new – Project Fi has a very limited selection of phones that work with the service.
+- Buy new – Google Fi has a very limited selection of phones that work with the service.

 - Buy refurbished – Doing so will save you hundreds of dollars in the long run and give you a perfectly reliable device.

-Whatever phone you choose you'll need a Project Fi SIM card.
-If you bring your own phone however you'll need to adjust the Project Fi APN settings.
+Whatever phone you choose you'll need a Google Fi SIM card.
+If you bring your own phone however you'll need to adjust the Google Fi APN settings.